 Seeking full custody can be difficult if you are unable to prove that the other parent is unfit.
 There are some steps you’ll want to take:

-- Talk to afamily law attorney.
-A family law attorney will be familiar with the laws regarding custody and how to advise you based on your specific case.
+- Talk to an attorney.
+An attorney will be familiar with the laws regarding custody and how to advise you based on your specific case.

 - Learn about what petition to file.
-A family law attorney can help with this, but if you are planning on working without one you can go to a local court or online to determine the paperwork you need to file.
-Each state has its own laws regarding child custody cases (which is why it’s advised to work with a family law attorney).
+An attorney can help with this, but if you are planning on working without one you can go to a local court or online to determine the paperwork you need to file.
+Each state has its own laws regarding child custody cases (which is why it’s advised to work with an attorney).
 Here are a few petitions that may apply:

 - Petition to establish custody